 The single OCS wind energy lease scenario describes the site characterization and site assessment activities that could occur as a result of the issuance of a single OCS wind energy lease, and the high-end OCS wind energy lease scenario describes the site characterization and site assessment activities that could occur as a result of the issuance of 18 OCS wind energy leases.
 Ranges of activity within the scenarios were developed to characterize the full range of potential environmental impacts that could result from reasonably foreseeable activities and activity levels as a result of lease issuance.
-In preparation of the COP, survey activity is anticipated to occur on the OCS within the lease export cable corridor, the OCS wind energy lease, and the "backbone" transmission grid system (described in Appendix A.4.2.1).
+In preparation of the COP, survey activity is anticipated to occur on the OCS within the lease export cable corridor, the OCS wind energy lease, and the "backbone" transmission grid system (described in Appendix A.3.2.1.4).
 Additionally, vessel traffic is assumed to transit from seaport to an OCS energy wind lease to complete surveys.
 BOEM continually updates models and formulas used to develop the scenarios used in environmental analyses.
 This scenario is based on the requirements of the renewable energy regulations at 30 CFR part 585, BOEM's guidance for lessees, previous lease applications and plans that have been submitted to BOEM, previous EAs prepared for similar activities (refer to Chapter 2.2.6 and Appendix G), and the biological assessment evaluating the effects of survey and data collection activities associated with renewable energy on the Atlantic OCS (Baker and Howson 2021).
 The Proposed Action scenarios presented herein were calculated based on the following factors:

-- average estimated distance from coastal ports to a given area within the GOM Call Area: - estimated activity required to complete site characterization and site assessment activities for a single OCS wind energy lease issuance and the high-end OCS wind energy lease scenario (issuance of 18 OCS wind energy leases); and - existing survey methodology.
+- average estimated distance from coastal ports to a given area within the GOM Call Area; - estimated activity required to complete site characterization and site assessment activities for a single OCS wind energy lease issuance and the high-end OCS wind energy lease scenario (issuance of 18 OCS wind energy leases); and - existing survey methodology.

-The scenario details for the geological, geophysical, and biological survey activity for the issuance of a single OCS wind energy lease and up to 18 OCS wind energy leases that could occur in the GOM Call Area and the transmission cable route to shore are shown in Table 3.3-1.
-The implementation of best management practices and SOCs may reduce the impacts from activities shown in these tables, and the lessee would be required to follow BOEM's guidelines to meet the data requirements at 30 CFR §§ 585.610-585.611.
+The scenario details for the geological, geophysical, and biological survey activity for the issuance of a single OCS wind energy lease that could occur in the GOM Call Area and the transmission cable route to shore are shown in Table 3.3-1.
+The scenario details for the survey activity for the high-end OCS wind energy lease issuance scenario (issuance of 18 OCS wind energy leases) is provided in Table 3.3-2.
+The implementation of best management practices and SOCs may reduce the impacts from activities shown in these tables, and BOEM assumes the lessee would follow BOEM's guidelines to meet the data requirements at 30 CFR §§ 585.610-585.611.
 Appendix H describes these SOCs, outlining protective measures and best management practices.
 Further detail on SOCs will be provided in the Final Sale Notice.
-Potential emissions from survey activity for the issuance of a single OCS wind energy lease and for the high-end OCS wind energy lease issuance scenario (issuance of 18 OCS wind energy leases) are shown in Table 3.3-2 and Table 3.3-3.
+Potential emissions from survey activity for the issuance of a single OCS wind energy lease and for the high-end OCS wind energy lease issuance scenario (issuance of 18 OCS wind energy lease) are shown in Tables 3.3-3 and 3.3-4.

 Table 3.3-1.
-Site Characterization Activities - Offshore Surveys for the Issuance of a Single and Up to 18 OCS Wind Energy Leases.
+Site Characterization Activities - Offshore Surveys for the Issuance of a Single OCS Wind Energy Lease.